haensel-ams/recruitment_challenge/BI_IHC_202109/README.md

 ## Task

-* Make a test account API
+* Make a test account for the API
 * Use the customer journey dataset **customer_journeys_sample.json** as source for your training and test sets
 * Train a new conversion type
 * Create a jupyter notebook where you use the webservice for test evaluation